 Account Sharing provides you with the ability to grant access to your account to another person, for example, a developer!

 Access can be granted to separate services, like hosting account, domain, emails, etc. To grant access, click on the profile icon, choose Account Sharing:

-In the Account Sharing page click on the Grant access button:
+In the Account Sharing page, click on the Grant access button:

 And fill the form, inserting the email address of the person, whom you are granting access, their access level, and to which services you are granting access to.